jampaniuday/OCI-Notes/OCI-Glossary.md

 ### Compartments

+A collection of OCI Resources.

+A Tenancy has a _Root_ compartment initially by default.

 ### Groups

 Collection of users that need same type of access to a Resource or set of Resources